jedevc/bhamcal/README.md

 project, however, I'm generally unhappy about having to give my password off to third-party services, and I just need a simple command line tool.

+## Quick start

+You can get started easily using the prebuilt docker image:

+    $ docker run -ti -v $(pwd):/data jedevc/bhamcal <username> -f /data/out.ical

+An iCalendar file will be created in your current directory that you can then install into whatever mail app you use.

 ## Installation

 bhamcal requires at least python 3.7, as it uses some slightly more modern